-The MFM Board receives climate-training sessions and continues to grow competencies through regular discussion of climate-related reporting provided by Management.
+The MFM Board receives climate-training sessions annually and continues to grow competencies through discussion of climate-related reporting provided by Management.

-The MFM Board maintains a general skills matrix to ensure it has the appropriate governance skills and competencies available and undertakes external performance reviews regularly.
+The MFM Board maintains a general skills matrix to ensure it has the appropriate governance skills and competencies available and undertakes external performance reviews every 4 years.

 Directors also keep up to date with the latest guidance and resources on governance, including specific climate-related risk governance.
-For example, Climate Governance Essentials information released by the Institute of Directors in New Zealand.